SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - Added a registration screen and updated the routing to include it.
 - Implemented logout functionality in the Header which removes user info from local storage and dispatches the logout action.
 - Added ProfileScreen component to display user profile and update user details.
+- **Updated ProfileScreen:**
+  • Integrated the update profile action so that when a user updates their details (name, email, password) the  profile is refreshed.
+  • Implemented a reset (`USER_UPDATE_PROFILE_RESET`) after a successful update

 ## Learn More